Windows 10 Desktop Disappeared. How to Fix It?

-In computing, a desktop (or a desktop environment) is an implementation of the desktop metaphor, a system unit made of a bundle of programs running above a computer operating system, which share a common GUI (Graphical User Interface), sometimes described as a graphical shell.
-The desktop environment was first seen predominantly on personal computers, before the rise of mobile computing.
-Desktop GUIs help users to easily access and edit files, but generally do not provide access to all features found in the underlying operating system.
+A desktop is a GUI (Graphical User Interface) element in computing, sometimes described as a graphical shell.
+Desktop GUIs help users access and edit files but generally do not provide access to all features found in the underlying operating system.

-When the computer is turned on, it loads the Windows operating system and then displays a picture or image referred to as a Desktop.
 The Desktop environment typically consists of icons, windows, toolbars, folders, wallpapers, and desktop widgets.
-A GUI might also provide drag-and-drop functionality and other features that make the desktop more complete.
-A desktop environment aims to be an intuitive way for the user to interact with the computer using concepts that are similar to those used when interacting with the physical world, such as buttons and windows.
-Just as you may have a desk that you use at home with assorted papers, pencils, a stapler, or tape dispensers on it, so the Desktop of a computer has similarly useful items.
-It can vary from person-to-person depending on individual working habits and styles.
+A desktop environment aims to be an intuitive way for the user to interact with the computer using concepts similar to those used when interacting with the physical world, such as buttons and windows.

 Table of Contents: